Karsh Kale: 1999–2011

 While a Music Production and Performance student at New York University, Kale began playing in bands and working as a session musician.
 In 1999, Kale began work on his first EP, Classical Science Fiction from India and began hosting bi-weekly "Futureproof" events, which consisted of DJ and electric tabla sets.

 These events attracted the attention of San Francisco label Six Degrees Records.
 Soon after, Kale became the first Indo-American to be signed to a solo recording contract in the United States, a move which was followed by Kale's first full-length album, Realize, in 2001.
 Realize, often considered as a major milestone in what Kale called "Asian Massive", was followed with 2002's Asian Massive Tour, which also featured Midival Punditz and Cheb i Sabbah, and 2003's Liberation.
-Zakir Hussain also was featured in the album and in the major attraction of the album "Milan".
+Zakir Hussain was also featured in the album and in the major attraction of the album "Milan".

 Kale's third album, 2006's Broken English, was predominantly set to English lyrics, a shift from his previous albums.

 His follow-up Breathing Under Water, released in 2007, was the result of a two-year collaboration with sitar instrumentalist Anoushka Shankar.
 In 2011, Kale released Cinema, which is influenced by Kale's experiences in composing for Bollywood.
 He also won GIMA Awards best fusion album for the same, beating A.R.
 Rahman.